Keitho08/pands-project/README.md

 ```
 The above information is important to understand so that the output from the machine learning algorithim can be understood.

 Now that we understand the data, we need to create test data and training data.
 Training and testing on the same data is not ideal or good practice, therefore we split the data into a training set and testing set.
 The latter is achieved by using the sklearn module "train_test_split.
 Using a test size as 20% of the data set.
 We specify a random state number of 4 which tells the module for each run of the data the split will always be the same and to use the same results, changing this value to 0, everytime the program is run it may yield a different result.
-It is not significant what the a random_state number (4), the important thing is that everytime you use that number (4) you will always get the same output.
+It is not significant what the random_state number is (4), the important thing is that everytime you use that number (4) you will always get the same output.
 This is achieved using code below:

 ```python
 X_train, X_test, y_train, y_test = train_test_split(iris['data'], iris['target'], test_size=0.2, random_state=4)